-- obtaining the VCT compliance reports prepared by management's expert during the year and as at year end and reviewing the calculations therein to check that the Company was meeting its requirements to retain VCT status; - consideration of the Company's expected future compliance with VCT legislation, the absence of bank debt, contingencies and commitments and any market or reputational risks; - reviewing the forecasted cash flows that support the Directors' assessment of going concern, challenging assumptions and judgements made in the forecasts, and assessing them for reasonableness.
-In particular, we considered the available cash resources relative to the forecast expenditure which was assessed against the prior year for reasonableness; and - evaluating the Directors' method of assessing the going concern in light of market volatility caused by the current macroeconomic uncertainties.
+- Obtaining the VCT compliance reports prepared by management's expert during the year and as at year end and reviewing the calculations therein to check that the Company was meeting its requirements to retain VCT status; - Consideration of the Company's expected future compliance with VCT legislation, the absence of bank debt as well as contingencies and commitments. - Reviewing the forecasted cash flows that support the Directors' assessment of going concern, challenging assumptions and judgements made in the forecasts, and assessing them for reasonableness.
+In particular, we considered the available cash resources relative to the forecast expenditure which was assessed against the prior year for reasonableness; and - Evaluating the Directors' method of assessing the going concern in light of market conditions.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least 12 months from when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.